 We find campgrounds offer many benefits.
 Apart from the pleasure of a daily shower, our kids have space to explore safely, in some they can often enjoy a swim in the pool at the end of the day, and they have the opportunity to meet and play with other kids.

-On the flip side, some National Parks have a no booking system – so it is first in, best dressed (like Zion and Joshua Tree National Park).
+On the flip side, some National Parks have a no booking system.
+For these it is first in, best dressed (like Zion National Park and Joshua Tree National Park).

 We prepared almost all the 105 meals eaten during our road trip.
 So this cost per day covers every breakfast, morning and afternoon tea, most lunches and dinners, plus marshmallows for toasting on the fire.

 Most campgrounds permitted fires so we regularly purchased firewood.
 As the evenings were cool (freezing at times) and we didn’t have space inside the Jucy Camper to hang out, this was a great way to stay warm.